Penny Error Coins

 Is machine doubling the same as a doubled die?

 No — and this is one of the most important distinctions in error coin collecting.
-Machine doubling (also called mechanical doubling or strike doubling) happens during the strike itself when the die shifts slightly.
+Machine doubling (also called mechanical doubling or strike doubling) happens during the actual strike when the die shifts slightly.
 It produces flat, shelf-like secondary images with no additional relief.
-A true doubled die has full, raised, separate elements because the error is in the die itself.
+A true doubled die has full, raised, separate elements because the error is in the die itself, not the strike.
 Machine doubling adds very little to a coin's value.
+The 1955 DDO, for example, has been heavily counterfeited with machine-doubled examples — always insist on PCGS or NGC certification.

 Should I clean my penny error coin?